FullStackMagician/bebepe/README.md

 # BeBePe

-Track achievements, manage job applications, and grow your career with ease.
-Built with Ruby on Rails.
+Manage your job applications, track your projects and achievements, and grow your career with ease!

+> [!IMPORTANT]
+> Follow the project development at my YouTube channel: [@FullStackMagic](https://www.youtube.com/@FullStackMagic)

 ## Conventional Commits